rogerboesch/magicleap-tutorial-cpp/part1/README.md

 </manifest>
 ```

-The manifest file contains some information used at runtime by the ML platform.
+The manifest file contains some information used at runtime by the  platform.
 Similar to an iOS or Android app it contains the visible name (showed to the user), but also privacy related settings, among others
 Important for now are:

 - ```ml:package="com.rogerboesch.ctest"``` The bundle id of the app